nextstrain/nextclade_data/data/nextstrain/hmpv/all-clades/NC_039199/README.md

 | clade definitions      | [github.com/nextstrain/human-metapneumovirus/nextclade/clades.tsv](https://github.com/nextstrain/human-metapneumovirus/blob/main/nextclade/resources/clades.tsv)              |

 ## Scope of this dataset
 This dataset for human metapneumovirus uses reference sequence [NC_039199](https://www.ncbi.nlm.nih.gov/nuccore/NC_039199.1/) which is available at NCBI.
-NC_039199 belongs to clade A1.
 The reference tree covers the diversity of human metapneumovirus since the first sequenced samples.
+The reference sequence belongs to clade A1 and extensive divergence between clades A and B may render alignment in gene G difficult.